-Process - For anyone to teach unsupervised on the mat formal permission is needed before stepping onto the mat.
+Process - To teach classes unsupervised in our Association and its clubs formal permission is required before stepping onto the mat to take a class on your own without supervision..
 This is part of our recruitment process.
 (This is not needed for visiting instructors that our Head of Association is aware of).

 The steps/requirements to coach detailed on our Coaching page are additional to the process described below and are started first.